-In addition to the student services described elsewhere in this catalog, the Seminary provides a faculty advisor for all degree students, a bookstore available online and on Eastern University's St. Davids campus, and two on-campus computer labs.
+In addition to the student services described elsewhere in this catalog, the Seminary provides a faculty advisor for all degree students, a bookstore available online and on campus, and several on-campus computer labs.

 Placement Services

 Placement resources are coordinated through the Supervised Ministries Department at Palmer.
 It is the mission of Placement to be a conduit for: